 The plan is to field a full big band ensemble (4-5 trumpets, 4-5 trombones, 5 saxes, and rhythm section of guitar, piano, bass, and drums.
 If possible, it would be a great addition to have male a female vocalists as well.

 If more people sign up than are needed for one ensemble, we will consider the option of fomring a second group!

-This is similar to the cost of a one-week of jazz camp
+The cost is still being dtermined, but it will be similar to the cost of a summer jazz camp

 or in-store series of lessons.
-But insteead, you'll be getting 8 weeks
+You'll be getting weeks

 of preparation with knowledgable teachers and